ina-foss/InaGVAD/README.md

 * freely available corpus and evaluation code allowing to train and evaluate models

 A Voice Activity Detection benchmark based on 6 open-source systems (inaSpeechSegmenter, LIUM_SpkDiarization, Pyannote, Rvad, Silero, SpeechBrain) show InaGVAD generalist TV and music radio categories are more challenging that estimates obtained on AMI, VoxConverse and DIHARD 3 VAD corpora.

+## Downloading Audio files

+Downloading inaGVAD audio files requires to fill accept its genral term and conditions of use (GCU) and to fill the form available on https://www.ina.fr/institut-national-audiovisuel/research/dataset-project

 ## Installation